tay4real/rt-agentic-ai-cert-week2/README.md

 # Ready Tensor Agentic AI Certification - Week 2

-This repository contains the lessons, practical code and exercises for **Week 2** of the Ready Tensor Agentic AI Certification program, covering foundational prompt engineering concepts that are essential for building effective agentic AI systems.
+This repository contains the lessons, practical code and exercises for **Week 2** of the [Agentic AI Developer Certification Program](https://app.readytensor.ai/publications/HrJ0xWtLzLNt) by Ready Tensor, covering foundational prompt engineering concepts that are essential for building effective agentic AI systems.

 ## What You'll Learn